larissajuliavsa/larissajuliavsa/README.md

 # Larissa Araújo

-Hey I'm Larissa, graduated in Web Development at Trybe.
-In this course, I studied Front End, Back End, and Computer Science, developing projects with different teams.
+Hello!
+I'm Larissa, graduated in Web Development from Trybe, where I delved into the pillars of Front End, Back End, and Computer Science.
+My academic journey was marked by numerous hands-on projects, collaborating with peers and development teams.

+With experience as a junior developer, I've had the opportunity to explore Front End and UX, areas that sparked my passion.
+I'm also constantly open to new learning experiences, aiming to broaden my skill set and take on new challenges.

-Currently, I identify more with Front End using the following stacks and technologies: Git, GitHub, Html, CSS, Sass, Javascript JS, Typescript Ts, React (Class e Function), and Tests.
+Currently, I identify more with Front End using the following stacks and technologies: Git, GitHub, Html, CSS, Sass, Javascript Vanilla, Typescript Ts, React (Class and Function), and Tests.

 Feel free to take a look at my LinkedIn profile: https://www.linkedin.com/in/larissa-julia-araújo/